 Protecting SNAP beneficiaries from government overreach

-The National Student Legal Defense Network, Protect Democracy, and National Center for Law and Economic Justice filed a complaint in federal court today challenging a demand from the U.S. Department of Agriculture (USDA) for states and third-party vendors to turn over the personal data of tens of millions American citizens who receive help buying food through the Supplemental Nutrition Assistance Program (SNAP).
+On May 22, 2025, Protect Democracy, with co-counsel The National Student Legal Defense Network, EPIC, and National Center for Law and Economic Justice, filed the lawsuit Pallek v.
+Rollins, challenging a demand from the U.S. Department of Agriculture (USDA) for states and third-party vendors to turn over the personal data of tens of millions American citizens who receive help buying food through the Supplemental Nutrition Assistance Program (SNAP).
+Following our filing, the Trump Administration initially agreed to pause their demand for the personal data of millions of SNAP recipients while preparing a System of Records Notice (SORN) under the Privacy Act of 1974.
+However, after publishing a legally defective SORN, USDA has plunged ahead with its illegal data demands.
+The plaintiffs in the case have sought to block the demands in motions now awaiting decision by the court.

 Legal Experts to States and Vendors: Reject Unlawful USDA Data Demands Legal Experts to States and Vendors: Reject Unlawful USDA Data Demands